amirbibi/learn-english-with-ai/README.md

 ## 🙏 Acknowledgments

 - OpenAI for providing the AI capabilities
+- Google for OAuth integration
+- Material-UI for the component library
 - You, for your interest in improving English language skills!

 ---